gpetrousov/compilers/README.md

 ## Chapter 8 (Code Generation)

+- If quality code is not required, writing a code generator is fairly easy
+- Target machine processor manuals should be at hand.
 - Code generation happens with or without prior optimization.
 - No standard way or universal solution for generating code.
 - No formal techniques exists to represent information about the target machine and generate code for it.